 That isn’t really true.
 You can’t really explain to anyone how much your life changes when you have children.
 That is, until they have children of their own.
 All the things that were important before, suddenly take a back seat to your new number one goal–raising a child and equipping them him with the tools necessary to succeed at life.
 What my grandfather gave to my father was much more.

-My grandfather made sure that my father was a Christian He brought him up in the Christian faith.
+My grandfather made sure that my father was a Christian.
+He brought him up in the Christian faith.
 He taught him, not with words alone, but by daily example, how to live as a child of God.
-It was far more important to him that his children should inherent the kingdom of heaven, than that they inherit things of material value.
+It was far more important to him that his children should inherit the kingdom of heaven, than that they inherit things of material value.

 Yes, he made sure that they were well educated, that they learned good manners and social skills.
 He wanted them to be able to make a living and be able to provide well for themselves and their families, but he knew that all of that would be meaningless if they did not learn to protect their faith, to not take it simply for granted, but to nourish it and keep it alive and strong.